openstack/swift/doc/source/admin/objectstorage-components.rst

 As the system scales up, its behavior continues to be predictable because the number of partitions is a fixed number.

-Implementing a partition is conceptually simple, a partition is just a directory sitting on a disk with a corresponding hash table of what it contains.
+Implementing a partition is conceptually simple: a partition is just a directory sitting on a disk with a corresponding hash table of what it contains.